cjrojasb/Books-App/README.md

 2. Execute bundle install

-3. Create database with command rails db:create

-4. Run migrations with command rails db:migrate

-5. Run the file seed with command rails db:seed
+3. Create database, execute migrations and run the file seed with command rails db:setup

-6. Finnaly execute rails server to run the server
+4. Finnaly execute rails server to run the server

 * You can login as an author using the following email and password:
   - E-mail: author1@books.cl